 Because of H.B.
-25-1312, however, CPAN, PKC, Ms. Gimelshteyn, Ms. Lee, and Dr. Morrell must stop addressing or referring to individuals in places of public accommodation (e.g., at CPAN and PKC events or in Dr. Morrell's medical practice) by their birth names (instead of "chosen name"), by their biological pronouns (instead of their "preferred pronouns"), and by other terms that are not gender-affirming.
-Gimelshteyn Decl. ¶25; Lee Decl. ¶25; Morrell Decl. ¶24.
-They also must now refrain from "publish[ing]" materials that refer to individuals using biologically accurate pronouns, birth names, and other terms inconsistent with their purported gender identity or gender expression.
-Gimelshteyn Decl. ¶25-26; Lee Decl. ¶25-26; Morrell Decl. ¶25.
-They self-censor because they fear that, if they engage in this type of speech, they will be investigated by the Colorado Civil Rights Commission, sued by individuals, and face financial or equitable penalties.
-Gimelshteyn Decl. ¶25; Lee Decl. ¶25; Morrell Decl. ¶24.
+25-1312, however, CPAN, PKC, Ms. Gimelshteyn, Ms. Lee, Dr. Morrell, Dr. Leswing, and Mountain Pediatrics must stop addressing or referring to individuals in places of public accommodation (e.g., at CPAN and PKC events or in the medical practices) by their birth names (instead of "chosen name"), by their biological pronouns (instead of their "preferred pronouns"), and by other terms that are not gender-affirming.
+Gimelshteyn Decl. ¶25; Lee Decl. ¶25; Morrell Decl. ¶24; Leswing Decl. ¶23.
+They also must now refrain from "publish[ing]" materials that refer to individuals using biologically accurate pronouns, birth names, and other terms inconsistent with their purported gender identity or gender expression or express opposition to the use of non-biological terms.
+Gimelshteyn Decl. ¶25-26; Lee Decl. ¶25-26; Morrell Decl. ¶25; Leswing Decl. ¶24.

+Plaintiffs self-censor because they fear that, if they engage in this type of speech, they will be investigated by the Colorado Civil Rights Commission, sued by individuals, and face financial or equitable penalties.
+Gimelshteyn Decl. ¶25; Lee Decl. ¶25; Morrell Decl. ¶24; Leswing Decl. ¶23.
+Dr. Morrell and Dr. Leswing also fear that their medical practices will be investigated and punished for their speech, and Dr. Morrell fears that his partners will terminate his ownership interest or otherwise compel him to disassociate from his medical practice if the practice is investigated and punished on account of his speech.
+Morrell Decl. ¶25; Leswing Decl. ¶23.
 Plaintiffs filed this lawsuit to restore their right to express their deeply held beliefs.